Please click on one of the headings below to go to that specific section:

 I know that this can be a stressful time, especially as you weigh up various course offers and try to imagine the routes your life can take.
 We want to encourage you to take risks, to dream big, and to make your decision out of hope and determination, not stress or anxiety.
 If you have any questions, big or small, or you just want to have a chat, please don't hesitate to drop me a message via email, Twitter, or Skype (gavinsl).

-Welcome to the Liberal Arts at Warwick community; we can't wait to see you on campus in September 2021."
+Welcome to the Liberal Arts at Warwick community; we can't wait to see you in September."

 Offer Holder Open Days

 Our Offer Holder Open Days are designed to help you get to know our department and give you a taste of life at Warwick.
-Booking is by email invitation only - please keep an eye on your emails for this if you have received an offer from us.
+Booking is by email invitation only.
+Find out more about Offer Holder Open Days.

 We're holding online offer holder live chats where you can speak to our Director of Student Experience and current students in Liberal Arts.
 Keep an eye on your emails for invites to our offer holder live chats.